Vaccination FAQs

 Why are there so many more vaccines today compared to when I was a kid? (cdc.gov)

 As science and medicine continue to evolve, so does our ability -- and public health responsibility -- to prevent disease.
-The results of some of these advancements are new vaccines.
-The current U.S. vaccination schedule for children between birth and six years old recommends immunizations for at least 15 different diseases that may cause significant health problems and even death.
-Although this number may seem like a lot, it's important to know each and every disease has the potential to quickly reappear if vaccination rates drop.
+Some of these advancements have led to new vaccines.
+The current U.S. vaccination schedule for children between birth and 6 years old recommends immunizations against at least 16 diseases that can cause serious health problems and even death.
+Although this number may seem high, it's essential to know that each disease can quickly reappear if vaccination rates drop.
+As vaccine development methods have become more sophisticated, the number of antigens in vaccines has decreased, even as more vaccines are added to the schedule

 How are vaccines made and tested?

-The development and evaluation of vaccines is one of the most sophisticated medical processes in the world.
+The development and evaluation of vaccines are among the most sophisticated medical processes in the world.
 Vaccine development is highly regulated, requiring years of research and testing before it's licensed for public use.
-The vaccine is first tested in the laboratory; then, if proven successful and effective, it is tested in several clinical trials involving groups of volunteers.
-The plant where the vaccine is manufactured, as well as the process of making the vaccine, is also inspected.
-Even after a vaccine has been approved by the U.S. Food and Drug Administration, the vaccine continues to be analyzed regularly, and there are international systems in place to track outcomes.
-For more information, see The Science Behind Vaccine Development and Testing.
+The vaccine is first tested in the laboratory; if successful and effective, it is then tested in several clinical trials involving groups of volunteers.
+The plant where the vaccine is manufactured, as well as the process used to make it, is also inspected.
+Even after the U.S. Food and Drug Administration has approved a vaccine, the vaccine continues to be analyzed regularly, and there are international systems in place to track outcomes.
+For more information, see Vaccine Science: Process of Vaccine Development (Children's Hospital of Philadelphia.)

 What are the side effects of vaccinations?